-In an effort to bring clarity to these new understandings, Sport Coaches’ Handbook delivers the knowledge necessary to raise the quality of coaching around the globe.
 This groundbreaking reference is for aspiring coaches and current coaches across all sports and participation levels.
 Sport Coaches’ Handbook is authored and edited by leading international figures in coaching and coach development who have been selected by the International Council for Coaching Excellence (ICCE).
 The book helps coaches to fulfill their chosen role while considering their personal values and philosophy, the athletes they coach, and the environment in which they work.
-Coaches will gain insight on numerous topics of critical importance to a successful coaching career:
+Coaches will find information and insights on numerous topics of critical importance to a successful coaching career:

 - Employing ethical decision making with a systematic method to ensure choices are consistent with moral and professional guidelines

 - Developing a coaching philosophy and evaluating how to define or sharpen that approach